 You can now bike and drive northbound on Willamette Street between 18th and 20th Avenue!
 The final element of the project, the traffic lights at the intersection of 18th and Willamette, will be completed when the signals poles are available.
 Read on...

 On August 20, U.S. Representative Peter Defazio, City of Eugene Mayor Lucy Vinis, University of Oregon Professor Marc Schlossberg, and Cascadia Mobility CEO Brodie Hylton spoke about the importance of investing in transportation and infrastructure.
 Read on...

 Eugene’s transportation system provides mobility and access over a broad network.
-There are more than 540 miles of streets, 43 miles of alleys, over 750 miles of sidewalks and accessways, 45 miles of off-street shared use paths and 158 miles of striped on-street bike lanes that provide the foundation of Eugene’s transportation system.
-City plans guide transportation planning work, including the Transportation System Plan, which calls for tripling the percentage of trips made by walking, biking and transit by 2035, and the Vision Zero Action Plan, which seeks to eliminate deaths and serious injuries on our transportation system.
+City plans guide transportation planning work, including the Transportation System Plan, which calls for tripling the percentage of trips made by walking, biking and transit by 2035, and the Vision Zero Action Plan, which seeks to eliminate deaths and serious injuries on our streets.

 Connecting Eugene: Current Projects

 Our team creates designs to complete our transportation system, ensuring Eugene’s streets and paths are accessible for all community members regardless of age or ability.
 The projects we implement focus on making streets safe and reliable for people walking, biking, rolling, busing and driving.
 View a full list of current projects.

 We offer resources for planning your commute to work, the grocery store, or around town.
 Whether you want to try walking, biking, bus transit, bike share, car share or carpooling we have you covered with information, maps, resources, and motivational events and programming.